MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

   /// Sets the `Cancel` property.
   [propput] HRESULT Cancel([in] BOOL value);

-  /// You may set this flag to `TRUE` to continue the request with the SSL certificate.
+  /// You may set this flag to `TRUE` to continue the request with the TLS certificate.
-  /// By default the value of `Handled` and `Cancel` are `FALSE` and display default SSL
+  /// By default the value of `Handled` and `Cancel` are `FALSE` and display default TLS
   /// interstitial page to allow the user to take the decision.
   [propget] HRESULT Handled([out, retval] BOOL* value);